Aatrox Build Guide by iZeal

 Berzerker's Greaves: You do not need attack speed.

-Boots of Mobility: Aatrox roams well enough without needing these boots and while he doesn't necessarily need a lot of in-combat movement speed you still don't need to throw the 20 extra movement speed away for no good reason.
+Mobility Boots: Aatrox roams well enough without needing these boots and while he doesn't necessarily need a lot of in-combat movement speed you still don't need to throw the 20 extra movement speed away for no good reason.

 Dead Man's Plate: The worst armor item, only usable by roaming supports right now.